-If the UE determines that, for a SR transmission occasion in a PUCCH, the number of symbols available for the PUCCH transmission in a slot is smaller than the value provided by higher layer parameter nrofSymbols, the UE does not transmit the PUCCH in the slot.
+If the UE determines that, for a SR transmission occasion in a PUCCH, the number of symbols available for the PUCCH transmission in a slot is smaller than the value provided by nrofSymbols, the UE does not transmit the PUCCH in the slot.

 SR transmission occasions in a PUCCH are subject to the limitations for UE transmissions described in Subclause 11.1 and Subclause 11.1.1.